praekeltfoundation/ways-of-working/docs/tools.rst

 ---

 For projects with issues tracked in Github issues, We use Hub_ to interface with GitHub_'s API.
-Use it allows one to turn issues on GitHub into pull-requests.
+It allows one to turn issues on GitHub into pull-requests.
 If that is done then once the pull-request is merged into the main branch the issue is automatically closed.